 If they get bored with the toys that come with it, give them something weird.
 My son LOVES using his tiny construction vehicles to scoop up the sand, and one thing he really loves?
 Is a screwdriver.
 He will divide that sand up with that thing all. day. long.
 (Ok, not really, but for a long time)

-Snack time with dump trucks.
+Snack time with dump trucks is a favorite around here.
 This was my husband’s idea.
 Cookie sheet, goldfish and pretzels, and his dump trucks.
 He was content scooping up his food, and then eating it for a really long time.

 Shannon said the favorite toy in her house was a Paw Patrol Umbrella